 While Pickett and Cunningham acknowledge the study had some limitations by focusing on yoga instructors only, most of whom were female, the findings are still significant to a more body-positive environment.

 The study’s findings suggest that inclusive spaces are built with an intentional effort by the instructor both to reduce the stigma associated with larger bodies, and to increase individual acceptance and group cohesion.

 To read more about creating a body-positive yoga experience, read how yoga teacher Kate Heffernan practices acceptance – Yoga and the Art of Befriending Your Body: It’s an Inside Job.

-Jennifer Williams-Fields E-RYT 200 is passionate about writing, yoga, traveling, public speaking and being a fabulous single momma to six super kids.
+Jennifer Williams-Fields E-RYT 200 is passionate about writing, yoga, traveling, public speaking, and being a fabulous single momma to six super kids.
 Doing it all at one time, however, is her great struggle.
-She has been teaching yoga since 2005 and writing since she first picked up a crayon.
+She has taught yoga since 2005 and writing since picking up a crayon.
 Although her life is a sort of organized chaos, she loves every minute of the craziness and is grateful for all she’s learned along the way.
 Her first book “Creating A Joyful Life: The Lessons I Learned From Yoga and My Mom” is now available on Amazon.
-She has had her essays featured on Yahoo! and Dr. Oz The Good Life.
+She has featured her essays on Yahoo! and Dr. Oz’s The Good Life.
 She is a regular writer for Elephant Journal Magazine, Your Tango, and YogaUOnline.
 See more from Jennifer at jenniferwilliamsfields.com